-In general, we hold the derivatives and associated hedged items to the maturity, call, or put date.
-As a result, we expect to recover nearly all of the net losses on these financial instruments over the remaining contractual terms of the hedged items.
+Hedging gains (losses) on qualifying fair-value hedging relationships4 are reported in net interest income.
+As a result, net interest income for the three and nine months ended September 30, 2020 included net hedging losses of $2 million and $25 million, respectively, compared to net hedging losses for the three and nine months ended September 30, 2019 of $9 million and $31 million, respectively.
+In general, the Bank holds the derivatives and associated hedged items to the maturity, call, or put date.
+As a result, we expect that nearly all of the gains and losses on these financial instruments will reverse over the remaining contractual terms of the hedged items.

-As a direct result of the earnings for the first quarter of 2019, FHLBank Indianapolis allocated $4 million to its Affordable Housing Program ("AHP"), which provides grant funding to support housing for low- and moderate-income families in Michigan and Indiana.
-Full year 2019 AHP allocations will be available to the Bank's members in 2020 to help address their communities' affordable housing needs, including construction, rehabilitation, accessibility improvements and homebuyer down-payment assistance.
+For the nine months ended September 30, 2020, FHLBank Indianapolis allocated $7 million to its Affordable Housing Program ("AHP"), which provides grant funding to support housing for low- and moderate-income families in Michigan and Indiana.
+Full year 2020 AHP allocations will be available to the Bank's members in 2021 to help address their communities' affordable housing needs, including construction, rehabilitation, accessibility improvements and homebuyer down-payment assistance.

-1 FHLBank Indianapolis uses interest-rate swaps to hedge the risk of changes in the fair value of certain of its advances, available-for-sale securities and consolidated obligations.
-These derivatives are designated as fair value hedges.
+4 The Bank uses interest-rate swaps to hedge the risk of changes in the fair value of certain of its advances, available-for-sale securities and consolidated obligations.
+These derivatives are designated as fair-value hedges.
 Changes in the estimated fair value of the derivative and, to the extent these relationships qualify for hedge accounting, changes in the fair value of the hedged item that are attributable to the hedged risk are recorded in earnings.

-3 Each year FHLBanks allocate to the AHP 10% of earnings, which is defined as income before assessments, plus interest expense on mandatorily redeemable capital stock.
+5 Each year Federal Home Loan Banks ("FHLBanks") allocate to the AHP 10% of earnings, which is defined as income before assessments, plus interest expense on mandatorily redeemable capital stock.

 Balance Sheet Highlights